Osyna/Drives_Mapper/README.md

 Drop file_scanner.pyd at same location of your script, its already compiled so no need of rust+cargo install For a Full Scan of C whith millions of files and folder/subfolders in less than 1 minutes.
-The full code will be drop soon
+The full rust code will be drop soon

 ```
 then use the following code